The Rockies’ Five Greatest Pitchers

 Jorge De La Rosa (2008-2016)

 The Mexican-born southpaw was the rare case of a pitcher whose numbers actually improved once he donned a Rockies jersey.
 After five thoroughly unimpressive seasons split between Milwaukee and Kansas City to start his big league career, he was the oft-ridiculed “player to be named later” to complete a non-newsworthy trade in the spring of 2008; but De La Rosa started making headlines with a modest 10-8 record that year, followed a year later by leading the Rockies with 16 wins against just nine losses.
 A rise to the top of the rotation was curtailed in 2011 when he tore a ligament in his elbow, requiring Tommy John surgery that kept him out until late 2012—but in his first full year back in 2013, De La Rosa responded with his best year yet at 16-6 and a 3.49 ERA.

-Defying complete logic, De La Rosa has not only done his best work for the Rockies (a 4.35 ERA versus a 5.85 figure for the Brewers and Royals), he’s been even sharper pitching at hitter-happy Coors Field—as reflected by an astonishing 53-20 record in Denver.
+Defying complete logic, De La Rosa not only did his best work for the Rockies (a 4.35 ERA versus a 5.85 figure for the Brewers and Royals), he was even sharper pitching at hitter-happy Coors Field—as reflected by an astonishing 53-20 record in Denver.
 De La Rosa’s explanation for such success?
 He was able to master his breaking ball in the thin air, but claims he had a harder time controlling it when on the road at sea level.
-Nevertheless, his mile-high success has led him to maintain a lengthy tenure with the Rockies and secure spots at the top of the franchise charts in wins, winning percentage and strikeouts.
+Nevertheless, his mile-high success led him to maintain a lengthy tenure with the Rockies and secure spots at the top of the franchise charts in wins, winning percentage and strikeouts.

 Brian Fuentes (2002-08)